Wellendorff: History

-The manufactory was established in 1893 by Ernst Alexander Wellendorff and is now ran by his great-great grandchildren.
+The manufactory was established in 1893 by Ernst Alexander Wellendorff and is now run by his great-great-grandchildren.

 The Wellendorff rope first appeared in 1977, its recipe unchanging through the years.
 Christoph Wellendorff claims that their jewellery cannot be replicated exactly how they craft it.
 Since 1993 the company has produced a collection of cold enamel jewellery and rings.